 Spectacular coastal vistas, of course!
 The coastline of ritzy Pebble Beach is one of the most beautiful on the US west coast.

 White sandy beaches.
 Ancient cypresses.
 Dramatic rocks and cliffs.
 Wildflowers in season.
 The chance to spot whales, sea birds, and wildlife.
 Cool ocean breezes.

 Add in the beautiful mansions that line the drive, the world-class golf courses, and excellent shopping and dining, and you have the perfect short road trip!

-Start the drive at the Pacific Grove gate and you will be able to cover the 17 stops in ascending order.
+Start the 17-Mile Drive at the Pacific Grove gate and you will be able to cover the 17 stops in ascending order.
 That’s where we started, and it’s how we’ve described the stops here.

 Other than the designated stops, the entire coastal stretch, between Spanish Bay and Pescadero Point, is worthy of exploration.
 Walk the trails, explore tidepools, and look for marine life and birds.